 - The provision of health care to the individual, or

 - The past, present, or future payment for the provision of health care to the individual, and that identifies the individual or for which there is a reasonable basis to believe can be used to identify the individual.

 - Individually identifiable health information including name, address, birth date, Social Security Number, etc.

 By law, the HIPAA Privacy Rule applies to covered entities: health plans, healthcare clearinghouses, and certain healthcare providers and business associates.
 A business associate is a person or entity that performs certain functions or activities that involve the use of the PHI on behalf of a covered entity.

-- You must be on the Contact Center, Marketing, Advanced, or Enterprise plan.
-You can check your plan and change your plan at the top of the Account Settings page.
+- You must be on the Connect, Growth, Advanced, or Enterprise plan.
+You can check your plan and change your plan at the top of the Account Settings page

 - We need to have a Business Associate Agreement in place with you.
 Please contact us at email@example.com to request a BAA.

 - You cannot use tracking numbers that are marked as “not eligible for HIPAA compliance”.
 Non HIPAA numbers will be marked with an asterisk and flagged on the Buy Numbers page as well as the Tracking Numbers page in your account.

 - Individual Logins: Each individual user accessing HIPAA accounts must have their own unique login for CTM.

 - User Security: Within Agency Settings, navigate to “Security” area and configure the following:

 - Logout users automatically after no more than 15 minutes of idle connection,